Skip to content

 Sgurr Ghiubhsachain — common questions

-Sgurr Ghiubhsachain is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 950m of ascent and takes most walkers 4-7 hours.
-Terrain: Loch-side path on the inward approach — pleasant but slow when wet underfoot.
+Sgurr Ghiubhsachain carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 14km, 950m of ascent and a 4-7 hour day on the standard route.
+Underfoot: Loch-side path on the inward approach — pleasant but slow when wet underfoot.

 Where do I park for Sgurr Ghiubhsachain?